-To say that Christendom was in dire straights would be an understatement.
+To say that Christendom was in dire straits would be an understatement.

-In the late 16th century, Christian Europe was weak and splintered.
+In the late 16th century, Christian Europe was weak and divided.
 Politically, Europe was just a collection of small, warring kingdoms.

-Their fragile unity in the Catholic faith had just been broken by the Protestant Reformation, which was now in full swing across the continent.
+The Protestant Reformation broke their fragile unity in the Catholic faith, which was now in full swing across the continent.

-The Ottoman Empire, on the other hand, was strong and growing, having not lost a significant naval battle in a hundred years.
+Meanwhile, the Ottoman Empire, was strong and growing, having not lost a significant naval battle in a hundred years.
 Its forces had already conquered the remains of the eastern half of the Roman Empire, including “New Rome” Constantinople.

 Now, their seemingly unstoppable forces set their sights on conquering Rome, and from there, the rest of Europe and the New World.